Avnu/OpenAvnu/lib/libavtp/HACKING.md

 # Contributing

+If you have a bug fixed or added support for some AVTP feature, your patches are welcomed!
+In order to get your patches merged faster, please follow the
+guidelines:

-Before submitting your patch to review, make sure it doesn't break any unit test.
-See the following section for information about how to build and run the unit tests.
+* Before submitting your patch to review, make sure it doesn't break any unit test.
+See section 'Running Unit Tests' for information about how to build and run unit tests.

+* Besides the bugfix/feature itself, also provide unit test covering the code you're contributing.
+See section 'Code Coverage' to check how you can easily generate coverage reports and see where you need to work on to get your code covered.

-Additionally, if your patch adds new APIs to libavtp, please also provide patches adding test cases that cover the new APIs.
+* If your patch adds new public APIs to libavtp, please also provide patches adding example applications (or modify an existing one if it makes sense) which demonstrate how to use the new APIs.

+* Make sure the author's name and email are set properly.

 # Running Unit Tests